“Heaven and earth will pass away, but my words will not pass away.”(Mk 13:31)

 Several Roman historians make mention of the life and times of Jesus dating back as far as just two decades after his crucifixion.
 In 64 A.D.
 Cornelius Tacitus, a Roman historian and governor of Asia, confirmed that Jesus was executed as a criminal under Pontius Pilate in his Annals.
 He made reference to the rapid growth of Christ’s followers and the threat they posed to emperor worship.
 (20)

 Caius Suetonius was the official historian of Rome during the reign of the emperors Trajan and Adrian.
 He chronicled the lives of the first twelve Caesars.
-In the section on Claudius, who ruled from 41 to 54 AD, he mentions how the followers of Christ were banished from Rome for refusing to acknowledge the emperor’s deity.
+In the section on Claudius, who ruled from 41 to 54 AD, he mentions that the followers of Christ were banished from Rome for refusing to acknowledge the emperor’s deity.
 He also describes how Nero blamed the burning of Rome on the Christians.
 (21)

-The historian Pliny the Younger, a contemporary of Suetonius, recorded how the deep devotion of Christians for Jesus Christ forbade them from worshipping the emperor at the cost of their very lives.
+The historian Pliny the Younger, a contemporary of Suetonius, recorded how the deep devotion of Christians for Jesus Christ forbade them from worshipping the emperor at the cost of their lives.
 (22)

 In the century following Christ’s death, a government official named Lucian wrote an account of the travels of Proteus, a well-known Greek fugitive.
 Proteus encountered some followers of one Jesus Christ who was crucified in Palestine.
 This man, according to Proteus, was a lawgiver whom they worshiped as God.
 (23) There is a letter in the British Museum listed as Syriac Manuscript 14,658.
 It was written by a Syrian prisoner named Mara Bar-Serapion in the first century.
 In this letter he urges his son to follow the instruction of various great teachers.
 One of them he calls the King of the Jews, a religious leader who was executed by the Romans under pressure from his own people.
 He tells his son that the teachings of this wise king lived on after his people were exiled for killing him, a reference to the destruction of Jerusalem by the Romans in A.D.
 70. (24)